Wilderness First Responder

 Every January the Office of Experiential Education hosts a Wilderness First Responder (WFR) certification class.
 This year we are partnering with SOLO for the Wilderness First Aid training.
 This WFR class is an 72 hour, 9-day intensive course in wilderness medical response.
 This course is essential for anyone who spends significant time in remote places or who has a professional career in the outdoors.
 The Wilderness First Responder (WFR) course will provide you with the tools necessary to make critical medical and evacuation decisions in remote locations.
 Classroom lectures and demonstrations are combined with realistic scenarios where mock patients will challenge you to integrate your learning.
 Learning takes place both in the classroom and in outdoor settings regardless of weather conditions.
 Come prepared for wet, muddy, cold or hot environments and anything in between.

 No previous first aid training is required; however, you must be 16 years old to participate in this course.

 - The course is offered on the Homewood Campus of the Johns Hopkins University in Baltimore, MD.

-- Check in is at 7:45 AM on the first day of the course.
+- Check-in is at 8:45 AM on the first day of the course.

 - Attendance is required for all scheduled classes.
 Scenarios and practice sessions will take place both indoors and outdoors.

 - Please bring outdoor clothing appropriate for laying on the potentially wet, muddy or snowy, cold ground playing the role of both rescuer and patient.

 - Frequently stage blood (moulage) and make-up will be used to emphasize the reality of a scenario.
-Please bring clothing that can get mess
+Please bring clothing that can get messy.

 Participants are required to pass both written and practical examinations to obtain WFR and CPR certification.
 Successful course completion earns you a SOLO Adult & Child CPR certification and a SOLO Wilderness First Responder certification.
 Current EMTs will earn a Wilderness EMT certification.